Welcome to idcloisonne.com published since April 2009:

 you approach educated professionals in this field in your area, and have a formal appraisal done, for insurance and investment

-not be a formal appraisal, but will give you a start at identification and evaluating your cloisonne item.)
+information.
+This will not be a formal appraisal, but will give you good

 In 2013, the highest prices on the market are for the best quality Chinese antique and vintage cloisonne pieces,